-The Interview Experience in 2023-24;
+The Interview Experience in 2025-26;

 What to Expect

-Washington University School of Medicine will continue a “Virtual Interview Experience” (VIE) format.
-Those invited will have three (3) interviews in total.
-These include two live Zoom interviews, each with a faculty member from our Committee on Admissions (COA), scheduled for the same day.
-There will also be a standardized video interview (SVI) that you will complete in advance of the scheduled virtual interview day.
-The interview day also includes (i) a small group discussion with faculty admissions leadership, (ii) a financial planning presentation and (iii) a live, interactive virtual tour of the medical campus provided by a senior medical student.
+WashU Medicine will continue a “Virtual Interview Experience” (VIE) format.
+Those invited will have two (2) interviews.
+These are live Zoom interviews, each with a faculty member from our Committee on Admissions (COA), scheduled for the same day.
+The week of your interview you are also invited to attend (i) a small group discussion with faculty admissions leadership, (ii) an informal small group discussion with current students, and (iii) a self-guided, virtual tour of the medical campus.

 Interview Invitations